zemclauchlan/Holocron/_sharedContent/Assessments2024S2/Task1.md

 **Research, Research, Research!** Any claim you make in the report needs to be backed up with a reference.
 Do you discuss the sales figures for 2024?
 Reference!
 You say "PHP is better than Python for website development"?
 Reference!
 You mention that the sky is blue?
 Reference!

-The rule of thumb for academic reports: Don't state a fact without references.
+The rule of thumb for academic reports: Only state a fact with references.

 **Style of writing**.
 This is a technical document.
 Do not write an essay.
 Keep to facts.
 And be technical.

-**Evidence** Tables of data, appendices, Biblography should be included as necessary, but are not counted towards word limit.
+**Evidence** Tables of data, appendices, and Bibliography should be included as necessary, but are not counted towards the word limit.

 **Audience** Keep in mind the intended audience of the report.